A Linearly Convergent Conditional Gradient Algorithm with Applications to Online and Stochastic Optimization: Abstract

 \section{Abstract}

 Linear optimization is many times algorithmically simpler than non-linear convex optimization.
-Linear optimization over matroid polytopes, matching polytopes and path polytopes are example of problems for which we have simple and efficient combinatorial algorithms, but whose non-linear convex counterpart is harder and admit significantly less efficient algorithms.
+Linear optimization over matroid polytopes, matching polytopes and path polytopes are example of problems for which we have simple and efficient combinatorial algorithms, but whose non-linear convex counterpart is harder and admits significantly less efficient algorithms.
 This motivates the computational model of convex optimization, including the offline, online and stochastic settings, using a linear optimization oracle.
-In this computational model we give several new results that improve over the previous state of the art.
+In this computational model we give several new results that improve over the previous state-of-the-art.
 Our main result is a novel conditional gradient algorithm for smooth and strongly convex optimization over polyhedral sets that performs only a single linear optimization step over the domain on each iteration and enjoys a linear convergence rate.
 This gives an exponential improvement in convergence rate over previous results.

-Based on this new conditional gradient algorithm we give the first algorithms for online convex optimization over polyhedral sets that perform only a single linear optimization step over the domain while having optimal regret guarantees, answering an open question of \cite{KalaiVempala, Hazan12}.
+Based on this new conditional gradient algorithm we give the first algorithms for online convex optimization over polyhedral sets that perform only a single linear optimization step over the domain while having optimal regret guarantees, answering an open question of Kalai and Vempala, and Hazan and Kale.
 Our online algorithms also imply conditional gradient algorithms for non-smooth and stochastic convex optimization with the same convergence rates as projected (sub)gradient methods.